 Activity No(s): Provide the relevant Listed Activity(ies) Describe the portion of the proposed development to which the applicable listed activity relates.
 N/A

 SECTION E: PLANNING CONTEXT AND NEED AND DESIRABILITY

-1 l.
-Provide a description of the preferred alternative.
+1. Provide a description of the preferred alternative.
+Erf 2003 is currently vacant and zoned as Open Space III.